freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-02.md

 id: 5d5a8dd907f328a948d398ce
 title: Part 02
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-Create a variable called <code>gold</code> and set it to the value 50.
+Create a variable called `gold` and set it to the value 50.

 </section>

 ## Instructions